MCP Server: One Install, Every Client

 Please use the

-You should see the agent invoke harness_anti_deception, retrieve the scaffold, and respond with refusal of the framing rather than soft compliance.
+You should see the agent invoke anti-deception, retrieve the operation, and respond by refusing the framing rather than softly complying.
 If the tool fires (visible in the trace as a separate block) and the response visibly shifts in posture, your install is healthy.

 For deeper inspection, use Anthropic's MCP Inspector: